captnfab/FireTitle/README.md

 Usage
 =====
-Use Ctrl-; or Ctrl-, (depending on verison) for faster access to name-changing functionality.
+Use Ctrl-, (Alt-, on macOS) for faster access to name-changing functionality.
 Or, move the CFT button from the customize panel to a toolbar.

 Patterns
 ========